hyper::body

 Returns a raw pointer to the slice’s buffer.

-The caller must ensure that the slice outlives the pointer this function returns, or else it will end up pointing to garbage.
+The caller must ensure that the slice outlives the pointer this function returns, or else it will end up dangling.

 The caller must also ensure that the memory the pointer (non-transitively) points to is never written to (except inside an UnsafeCell) using this pointer or any pointer derived from it.
 If you need to mutate the contents of the slice, use as_mut_ptr.